swissonid/android-design-support-lib-sample/README.md

 * Tabs with a RecylerView
 * FabButton
 * Remove fix value 800dp with calculation on Runtime
+* Flexible space with overlapping content

 ## What's in PROGRESS

 ## What's OPEN
 * Transparent Statusbar
-* Flexible space with overlapping contenty

 ## Knowing ISSUES
 * FabButton Animation with RecylerView